Chicago artist marks centennial of Armenian killings with Guernica-size work

-CHICAGO One hundred years after the mass killing of Armenians, a Chicago artist has created a monumental painting to honour the victims and celebrate a culture that nearly vanished.
+CHICAGO One hundred years after the mass killing of Armenians, a Chicago artist has created a monumental painting to honor the victims and celebrate a culture that nearly vanished.

 The 1915 massacre of Armenians by Ottoman troops became a defining element of Armenian national identity.

-Seeking to promote awareness of the tragedy and Armenian culture, Chicago-based artist Jackie Kazarian embarked on a painting of enormous scale in an endeavour called Project 1915.
+Seeking to promote awareness of the tragedy and Armenian culture, Chicago-based artist Jackie Kazarian embarked on a painting of enormous scale in an endeavor called Project 1915.

 The painting, which Kazarian has titled Armenia (Hayastan), will be displayed for the first time in Chicago's Mana Contemporary gallery from April 17 to May 29.